Boltzmann transport theory of magnon-exciton drag: Coupled magnon and exciton transport

 Similarly, the exciton distribution is also taken in the quasi-equilibrium form

 where $g^X_0(\bm k) = \exp{[(\mu^X-E_{\bm k}^X)/k_B T]}$ is the Boltzmann distribution function with the same temperature as that of magnons.
 The chemical potential $\mu^X$ is determined by the exciton density and the exciton drift velocity $\bm v$ is to be found from the kinetic equation.
-Since exciton density is assumed to be small, the effect of excitons on magnon propagation and magnon distribution can be neglected in the first approximations.
+As already mentioned, since exciton density is assumed to be small, the effect of excitons on magnon propagation and magnon distribution can be neglected\addZakhar{; the analysis of this approximation is presented in the end of Sec.~\ref{subsec:drag}}.